KhazAkar/dotfiles/README.md

 # Games category
 I do NOT provide blobs for games, I just put placeholders.
 Everything will be in setup script for each game
+# Basic setup
+In order to use my dotfiles, you would need:
+- maim
+- kitty
+- openbox
+- dex
+- tint2
+- i3lock
+- xautolock
+- dunst
+- Tcl/Tk
+- nitrogen
+- thunderbolt-user-space (TBControl Tcl/Tk GUI script)
+I hope that's all of them :)

+# Plans

+I will probably put my /etc/X11/xorg.conf.d config files for my laptop and so on :)